changh95/Study-Resources-Review/README.md

 A MATLAB tutorial that will take maximum 1 hour even for a beginner.
 Only recommended for absolute beginners, or someone who needs a refresher in MATLAB after having not programmed for a long time.

-3. (Python) CMU 15-112 "Fundamentals of Programming and Computer Science" (Fall '18)
+3. (Python) CMU 15-112 "Fundamentals of Programming and Computer Science" (Fall '18) :star::star::star::star:

 Platform|Author|url
 --|--|--